Frequently asked questions

 Can I host the SDK myself?

 Technically yes — the SDK is an ES module you can serve from anywhere — but you'd lose automatic updates, cache-control headers tuned for our deploy cadence, and the collector's domain-validation handshake expects specific URL shapes.
-In practice every customer loads the SDK through their first-party CNAME and lets us handle CDN + updates.
+The standard supported install loads the SDK through the site's first-party CNAME.
 If you have a strong reason to self-host, contact support — it's a non-standard configuration.

 What if my site is already behind Cloudflare?